MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

     There aren't any specific steps to configure the app for Platform SSO.
 Just make sure the latest Company Portal app is added to Intune and deployed to your macOS devices.
 If you have an older version of the Company Portal app installed, then Platform SSO won't work.

-For information on the end user experience, go to [Join a Mac device with Microsoft Entra ID during the out of box experience with macOS Platform SSO](/entra/identity/devices/device-join-macos-platform-single-sign-on).
+For information on the end user out of box experience (OOBE), go to [Join a Mac device with Microsoft Entra ID during the OOBE with macOS Platform SSO](/entra/identity/devices/device-join-macos-platform-single-sign-on).

 ## Step 4 - Enroll the devices and apply the policies

 To use Platform SSO, the devices must be MDM enrolled in Intune using one of the following methods:

+- For **organization-owned devices**, you can:

-- For **organization-owned devices, create an [Automated device enrollment](../enrollment/device-enrollment-program-enroll-macos.md) policy** using Apple Business Manager or Apple School Manager.
-Assign this enrollment profile to your macOS devices.
+  - Create an [Automated device enrollment](../enrollment/device-enrollment-program-enroll-macos.md) policy using Apple Business Manager or Apple School Manager.
+  - Create a [Direct enrollment](../enrollment/device-enrollment-direct-enroll-macos.md) policy using Apple Configurator.

+  Assign your enrollment profile to your macOS devices.

-- For **personally-owned devices, create a [Device enrollment](../fundamentals/deployment-guide-enrollment-macos.md#byod-device-enrollment) policy**.
+- For **personally-owned devices**, create a [Device enrollment](../fundamentals/deployment-guide-enrollment-macos.md#byod-device-enrollment) policy.
 With this enrollment method, end users open the Company Portal app and sign in with their Microsoft Entra ID.
 When they successfully sign-in, the enrollment policy applies.

 For **new devices**, we recommend you precreate and configure all the necessary policies, including the enrollment policy.
 Then, when the devices enroll in Intune, the policies automatically apply.